Double success for Kenya at Boston Marathon

 American Daniel Romanchuk won the men's wheelchair title for a second time and Swiss Manuela Schar won the women's wheelchair crown.

-This was the first time in three years that the Boston Marathon took place in its traditional April date after being cancelled in 2020 and contested in October last year due to Covid-19 concerns.
+This was the first time in three years that the Boston Marathon took place in its traditional April date after being cancelled in 2020 and contested in October last year because of Covid-19 concerns.

 A full field of 30,000 competitors took part with Covid-19 vaccinations required for entry into the event.